-Leia Downs, MS, RD, LD is an Assistant Professor of Instruction and Graduate Program Co-Coordinator in the Nutrition and Foods Program of the School of Family and Consumer Sciences.
-She is also a registered and licensed dietitian and serves the community of San Marcos as a Clinical Dietitian at Christus Santa Rosa hospital.
+Leia Downs, MS, RD, LD is an Assistant Professor of Instruction in the Nutrition and Foods Program of the School of Family and Consumer Sciences.
+She is also a registered and licensed dietitian who has practiced clinically at Christus Santa Rosa San Marcos.
 She completed her Bachelor of Fine Arts, her Master of Science in Human Nutrition, and her Dietetic Internship at Texas State University.
 During her graduate program, she worked as a Graduate Instructional Assistant as well as assisting Dr. Sylvia Crixell in her research.
-Ms. Downs currently teaches Food Science, Nutrition Science, and Nutrition and Genetics, in addition to her work as the Graduate Program Co-Coordinator.
+Ms. Downs previously served as the MS in Human Nutrition Program Co-Coordinator.
+Ms. Downs currently teaches Food Science, Nutrition Practicum, and Nutrition and Genetics, in addition to her work as the Dietetic Internship Director.

 Email Ms. Downs